-“Well, her name’s Michelle, she stuck her neck out by strongly recommending an Adwords campaign to her client, and now she’s struggling to prove to them that they’re getting a good return on investment.
-Sounds like she could really use your help!”
+Michelle stuck her neck out at her agency by strongly recommending an Adwords campaign to a client.
+Now, she’s struggling to prove to the client that they’re getting a good return on investment.

-We went into a small office and Michelle explained her problem to me.
-She told me that she’d championed an Adwords campaign for one of their existing SEO clients.
-This particular client had been burned before by a badly run Adwords campaign and they weren’t really keen on going along with it.
-In fact, the word ‘Adwords’ was practically banned from being used in the company.
-The mere mention of Adwords could turn the client red in the face.
+Michelle came to WhatConverts and explained her problem.
+She’d championed an Adwords campaign for one of their existing SEO clients.
+This particular client had been burned before by a badly run Adwords campaign and they weren’t keen on going along with it.

-“Exactly!”
-Michelle said.
 “I promised them it would be a successful campaign,” Michelle said.
 “But we’re six weeks into it and so far the results are lagging.
 My job is on the line.
-I don’t know what to do.
-So, will you take my case?”
+I don’t know what to do.”

 The case file:

-We had 6 weeks to solve this mystery!
-Michelle got to work.
-First we installed WhatConverts; that would allow us to track leads by traffic source, see quotable leads, and know the quote value.
-It would also let us capture web form leads, and leads generated from phone calls.
-She used WhatConverts to monitor the leads, and asked her sales team to mark the leads quotable and add a simple quote value.
-After 30 days we had a complete overview of how the campaign was working.
+WhatConverts also let her capture web form leads and leads that came in via phone calls.
+She used WhatConverts to monitor the leads, and asked her team to mark the good leads as quotable and add a simple estimated quote value.
+After 30 days she had a complete overview of how the campaign was working.

 Here are the facts:

-- Six weeks into the campaign, the leads from the Adwords search were below expectation.
+- Six weeks into the campaign, the leads from the Adwords campaign were below expectation.

-- Using Adwords tracking, she could see how many leads were from Organic and Paid search, and she was even tracking phone calls.
-But Adwords only allowed her to see lead numbers — she couldn’t figure out the quality of the leads or which leads had turned into quotes.
-She also didn’t know the quote value generated by traffic source.
+- Using Adwords tracking, Michelle could see how many leads were from Organic and Paid search, and she was even tracking phone calls.
+But Adwords analytics only allowed her to see lead numbers — she couldn’t determine the quality of the leads or identify which leads had turned into quotes.
+Michelle also didn’t know the quote value generated by each traffic source.

 This is real data from actual clients.

-Looks like Michelle is in trouble, Organic generated 5.6 times more leads!
+WhatConverts showed that Michelle is in trouble; Organic generated 5.6 times more leads than paid search.